Princeton-CDH/neuxml/doc/xmlmap.rst

 Field objects are typically created as part of an :class:`XmlObject` definition and accessed with standard Python object attribute syntax.
-If a :class:`Foo` class defines a :attr:`bar` attribute as an :mod:`~eulxml.xmlmap` field object, then an object will reference it simply as ``foo.bar``.
+If a :class:`Foo` class defines a :attr:`bar` attribute as an :mod:`~neuxml.xmlmap` field object, then an object will reference it simply as ``foo.bar``.

-.. automodule:: eulxml.xmlmap.fields
+.. automodule:: neuxml.xmlmap.fields
    :members:

 Other facilities
 ----------------

-.. autofunction:: eulxml.xmlmap.load_xmlobject_from_string
+.. autofunction:: neuxml.xmlmap.load_xmlobject_from_string

-.. autofunction:: eulxml.xmlmap.load_xmlobject_from_file
+.. autofunction:: neuxml.xmlmap.load_xmlobject_from_file

-.. autofunction:: eulxml.xmlmap.parseString
+.. autofunction:: neuxml.xmlmap.parseString

-.. autofunction:: eulxml.xmlmap.parseUri
+.. autofunction:: neuxml.xmlmap.parseUri

-.. autofunction:: eulxml.xmlmap.loadSchema(uri, base_uri=None)
+.. autofunction:: neuxml.xmlmap.loadSchema(uri, base_uri=None)